pegwymonie/okra/public/Aptitudes.md

 	C/SRPG: None.

 # Perception
 Perception is the ability to sense the world in greater detail than normal.
-You might see
+You might see the shine of a camera lens as someone take pictures from a bush.
+You might hear a hushed conversation you weren't meant to.
+You might be able to tell someone is lying through little

 Perception, Sense Motive